ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 - correct behaviour,
 - set of output results.

-Each test case should be instrumented with a special method: *setUp*,  which is preparing the testing enviroment.
+Each test case should be instrumented with a special method: *setUp*,  which is preparing the testing environment.
 This is the correct place for constructing input and output data stubs, mock objects that the production code is using from the outside world and initial state of object being tested.

-It is a good practice to implemenmt also second special method: *tearDown*, which is doing a clean up after the tests execution, destroying all objects created inside *setUp* and particular tests methods::
+It is a good practice to implement also second special method: *tearDown*, which is doing a clean up after the tests execution, destroying all objects created inside *setUp* and particular tests methods::

   import unittest